BrickUser/info216Exam/README.md

 5.code descrition is included as comments, in the code it self.

-6.also some extra smart qurreis are added in a text file, they are not used by the Interface, but they are smart queries for the system.
+6.also some extra smart queries are added in a text file, they are not used by the Interface, but they are smart queries for the system.

 in total 5 files including the readme.